 An award-winning artist, over the years, I have been fortunate to be a member of Fresh Jazz, Global Jazz, Karen Lyu Quartet, Robert Robinson's Minneapolis Community College Gospel Choir, Morris Wilson Band, Pacha Mamas, Via Brasil, Bomba, Jazz Transit, Eddie Piccard Trio, and have sung as a solo vocalist since 1993.
 My singing has been featured on National Public Radio, documentary film, TV, radio, cable, and on all kinds of stages .
 In 2010, I received a NashvilleMuse songwriting award and a MusiCares/Grammy Foundation emergency grant.
 In 2007, Minnesota State Arts Board cultural collaboration grant was given to me and Maryam Yusefzadeh to create and put on an original musical.
 Also, I have experience acting for DVDs, theater and online video (www.backstage.com/u/karenlyu).
 And, I am the first Korean-American jazz singer ever to record in the US.

 In Minnesota, I became widely known for my 5 years at West Bank School of Music as the head voice instructor, and for also becoming a board member, then board chair, then Executive Director at the age of 33.
-At that time, there were 30 faculty members and over 500 music students.
+At that time, there were 30 faculty members and over 500 music students a year.
 I was honored to serve as the Executive Director for 2 years and to help save the beloved, legendary community music school from closing.